Pg 31

 The first settlers of Franklin County did not own the land on which they had settled.
 Many located on their lands before the country was surveyed out.
 Consequently they did not know where the boundaries were.

-The first entries of land were made in 1814, Frankfort, Cave and Eastern had entries made in that year.
 In 1818 when the county was organized and when Illinois entered the Union as a state there were only about 16,000 acres in the county in which the settlers had a deed from the government or about one-seventeenth of all.
 Most of the land entered extends from Plumfield on the Big Muddy to Jordan's Fort, along the Kaskaskia and Shawneetown road.

 The following is a list of persons who made the first entries and the date: